DeepDoge/experiment-idk/README.md

 Writing snippet is kinda hard, so im just gonna call it snip. maybe i call the whole library snip and framework snip-kit.

 All we have is a new element called `snip`. (and enhanced, version of `a` and `form`)

+Alright so new goal.

+Both `a` and `form` does the same job. snippets use shadowdom, to show content so its isolated. when an enhanced `form` or `a` submitted or clicked, and if there is js, we find the closest root of the element and if its a snip, we get the `src` from it, resolve it into a full url, and use that url to do the thing.

+So if the host changed, we let the browser handle it. if pathname changed, it causes a route change.
+And if pathname didn't change, we just update the snips(s) that listens to the path. that simple.

+We can also have a `data-update` attribute on `form` and `a` and we use it instead of the `src` of the root snip.
+If root isn't a snip, nothing happens.

+That's another rule if we can't decide what do update we don't update anything.
+So developer doesn't go "wtf, why this thing updated?".

+I think this is an epic way.

+So only thing left to decide how to work is routing and i have a few ideas about it rn.

+In sveltekit and many other frameworks, its either server side code is seperated or code both runs on server and client.
+But we don't want that.
+We want a server side code and a client side, we dont want full hydration, we dont wanna override what the server sends on hydration.
+So since server sends the html the code that generates the html runs on server. only way to run client side code is. importing into html with `<script>` probably, and using custom elements.

+- So HTML is app state, by default
+- Every action works without JS, by default
+- If JS is enabled, we enhance the experience
+- We respect the semantics of HTML, and native js features
+- We use paths to build a hierarchy of snippets, so we can update them easily, we don't use ids like HTMX
+- And if you want client side code, you can import it with `<script>` and use custom elements

+I think without going further, with this is main point having snips and enhanced forms and links.
+I think having a simple library that does this is enough.
+We shouldnt go further than this.

+Then i can make a framework that uses this library.
+I think this is a good idea.

+But I also wanna improve cherry-ts with the things i learned from this. which is kinda hard because cherry-ts design to be a SPA library.
+And it relays on heap mostly.

+I think the plan is im gonna treat this and cherry-ts as different projects.

+but i wanna go from this to a something that work without a server.

+i wanna build it first as something that requires a server, then i wanna make it work without a server.

+then maybe i can focus on this instead of cherry-ts.

+cherry-ts gonna get updates still, i wanna make it into my previous vision. and build eternis with it.

+once i build eternis with it, that means that its a working library.

+then i can make docs for it.

+and then go further with this. and maybe make something better than cherry-ts.

+then use it to remake eternis.

+i think this is a good plan.